 More Records of the Tomb in the Middle Ages

-A similar description also appears in other travelers in the Middle Ages: Among them a student of the Ramban (Nachmanides).
+A similar description also appears in other travelers in the Middle Ages: Among them, a student of the Ramban (Nachmanides).
 In fact, the descriptions also include an explanation of why there are only eleven stones and not twelve.
-But in a description of yet another Ramban student from the end of the 13th century; he does not mention the pillars and the dome, and it may have been destroyed by the Muslims who smashed and destroyed many Crusader-Christian structures in the Land of Israel.
+But in a description of yet another Ramban student from the end of the 13th century, he does not mention the pillars and the dome, which may have been destroyed by the Muslims who smashed and destroyed many Crusader-Christian structures in the Land of Israel.
 Or structures that seemed to see them as such.
-Even the Ramban himself visits the tomb and In his commentary on of the Bible, he mentions his visit to Rachel’s Tomb and explains that following the visit he returned to his initial interpretation that the place of Rachel’s burial was on the border of Benjamin.
+Even the Ramban himself visits the tomb, and In his commentary on of the Bible, he mentions his visit to Rachel’s Tomb and explains that following the visit, he returned to his initial interpretation that the place of Rachel’s burial was on the border of Benjamin.

 Rachel’s Tomb in Our Days

-The structure in its current form dates from the Ottoman period, and is situated in a Christian and Muslim cemetery dating from at least the Mamluk period.
-When Sir Moses Montefiore renovated the site in 1841 and obtained the keys for the Jewish community; he also added an antechamber; including a mihrab for Muslim prayer; to ease Muslim fears.
-According to the 1947 United Nations Partition Plan for Palestine; the tomb was to be part of the internationally administered zone of Jerusalem.
+The structure in its current form dates from the Ottoman period and is situated in a Christian and Muslim cemetery dating from at least the Mamluk period.
+When Sir Moses Montefiore renovated the site in 1841 and obtained the keys for the Jewish community; he added an antechamber; including a mihrab for Muslim prayer; to ease Muslim fears.
+According to the 1947 United Nations Partition Plan for Palestine, the tomb was to be part of the internationally administered zone of Jerusalem.

-But the area was occupied by The Hashemite Kingdom of Jordan; which prohibited Jews from entering the area.
-Following the Israeli occupation of the West Bank in 1967; though not initially falling within Area C, the site has come under the control of the Israeli Ministry of Religious Affairs.
-Rachel’s Tomb today is the third holiest site for Jews and forms an has become a real cornerstone of their Jewish-Israeli identity.
+But the Hashemite Kingdom of Jordan occupied the area, which prohibited Jews from entering the area.
+Following the Israeli occupation of the West Bank in 1967, though not initially falling within Area C, the site has come under the control of the Israeli Ministry of Religious Affairs.
+Rachel’s Tomb today is the third holiest site for Jews, and forms and has become a real cornerstone of their Jewish-Israeli identity.
 On my guided tours of Bethlehem, I like to stop there and show my guests the ancient site.